Resonic and Virus Scanners (AV)

 GUID Warnings (Drop Targets)

-A newer way — that Windows itself uses, and many other software packages do — of sending a list of file or folder names to a program makes use of Drop Targets, each having a unique number (GUID) for identification.
+A newer way — that Windows itself uses, and many other software packages do too — of sending a list of file or folder names to a program makes use of Drop Targets, each having a unique number (GUID) for identification.
 They act like invisible windows that you can drop your files onto, except Windows Explorer does the dropping, e.g., to play a double-clicked audio file.

 Windows Defender sometimes reports the two commands Resonic uses as "dangerous".
 If you see a warning listing any of these, you now know what they do: